pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"unnecessary-lambda"+OR+"W0108")

 ### [W0109](#W0109) (duplicate-key)<a name="W0109"></a>
-Duplicate key %r in dictionary
+Duplicate key %r in dictionary.

 Used when a dictionary expression binds the same key multiple times.

 **:x: Incorrect code**